visit our sponsor

 - Tafelspitz: boiled beef topside in broth, typically served with horseradish;

-- Tiroler Speckknödel: a fried bacon and bread dumpling;
+- Tiroler Speckknödel: fried bacon and bread dumpling;

-- Palatschinken: thin crêpe-like pancakes with savoury or sweet fillings;
+- Palatschinken: thin crêpe-like pancakes with savory or sweet fillings;

 - Liptauer: a paprika-infused creamy spread made from sheep’s milk cheese;

 - Salzburger Nockerln: a baked vanilla soufflé designed to resemble Austria’s snow-capped peaks;

 - Sacher Torte: a dense chocolate cake with a layer of apricot preserve, served with a compulsory dollop of whipped cream;

 - Apfelstrudel: a dessert consisting of delicate layers of crisp pastry with an apple and raisin filling;

 - Stroh: spiced rum available in several variants, ranging from 40% to a whopping 80% alcohol;